kahnchana/mvu/README.md

 ## Quickstart

 We provide two notebooks to explore our two modality-constrained variants.
 These models require only an LLM / VLM to operate and can be setup easily.
+Only the python dependencies listed at top of each notebook need to be installed in a `Python=3.8` environment.
+Use two different environments for two notebooks (some LLMs require latest HF version incompatible with LLaVA used for VLM).
+All data will be downloaded automatically (less than 5MB for LLM only / approximately 100MB for SF-VLM).

 * LLM Only: [notebook](notebooks/llm_only.ipynb)
 * Single Frame VLM: [notebook](notebooks/sf_vlm.ipynb)